F5Networks/f5-openstack-heat-plugins/README.rst

 ~~~~~~~~~~
 We use pytest for our unit tests.

 #.
-If you haven't already, install the required test packages and the
+If you haven't already, install requirements.unit.test.txt in your virtual
-   requirements.txt in your virtual environment.
+   environment.

 .. code:: shell